Coq Au Vin, or chicken in wine, is a popular classic French Chicken Stew made easy with crispy chicken pieces!

 - When adding your thighs, make sure you sear them skin side down first so that the fat renders and the skin becomes a crispy, golden browned.

-- Once your wine, stock and thyme has been added into the pot, you can continue cooking it on the stove over low heat until the chicken is completely cooked through, or follow the recipe below for the oven method.
-We have tried both versions and do prefer the oven method for the depth of flavour, however the stove top is good also.
+- Once your wine, stock and thyme has been added into the pot, you can continue cooking it on the stove over low heat until the chicken is completely cooked through.
+Or, follow the recipe below for the oven method.
+We have tried both versions and do prefer the oven method for the depth of flavour.

 - Mix your butter and flour into a paste with a fork or the back of a spoon.
 When adding it into the sauce, the paste will look lumpy like it won’t dissolve through the sauce.
 Keep it simmering because it will dissolve and thicken your sauce beautifully!

-You can leave them out if you wish, but sautéing them in a little butter while the chicken is in the oven, then adding them in at the end to simmer with the rest of the ingredients adds another dimension of flavour.
+You can leave them out if you wish!
+BUT sautéing them in butter while the chicken is in the oven — then adding them in at the end to simmer with the rest of the ingredients — adds another dimension of flavour.
 You will LOVE them!
-If you love garlic mushrooms, add 1-2 teaspoons to the softened mushrooms in the pan!
+If you love garlic mushrooms, add 1-2 teaspoons of garlic to the softened mushrooms in the pan!
 Y.U.M!

 Looking for more recipes like this?
 Try these!